Jim Capaldi: Collaborations

 Capaldi's success as a lyricist continued throughout his life.
-In 1990 "One and Only Man", a Steve Winwood song for which Capaldi wrote the lyrics, reached the Top 20 in the USA.
+In 1990 "One and Only Man", a Steve Winwood song for which Capaldi wrote the lyrics, reached the Top 20 in the US.
 He was a five times winner of BMI/Ascap Awards for the "most played compositions in America", and sales of songs written or co-written by him exceeded 25 million units.
 He numbered Bob Marley among his friends, and they travelled together while Marley was writing the Catch A Fire album.
 Capaldi wrote the lyrics to "This Is Reggae Music".

 Capaldi was noted for the extent of his collaborations with other musicians.
 In 1973, he played drums at Eric Clapton's Rainbow Concert and on some Clapton studio sessions.
 Capaldi collaborated with Robert Calvert of Hawkwind on his critically acclaimed 1974 solo album Captain Lockheed and the Starfighters, contributing as a vocal actor on the concept album's theatrical sections between songs.
 In the 1980s, Capaldi collaborated with Carlos Santana contributing songs and ideas to Santana's projects and in the 1990s he co-wrote (with Paul Carrack) the song "Love Will Keep Us Alive", which was eventually used on the Eagles' successful Hell Freezes Over album.
 In 1993, Traffic reformed and toured the US and UK.
 Capaldi and Winwood recorded a new album, Far from Home, without the other members of the band.
 In 1998 he paired up again with Mason on an extensive American tour.

 The final years

 In 2001, Capaldi's eleventh solo album Living on the Outside featured George Harrison, Steve Winwood, Paul Weller, Gary Moore, and Ian Paice.
-George Harrison played guitar on the track "Anna Julia", an English translation of a song by the Brazilian band Los Hermanos and Capaldi played at the Concert for George in 2002.
+George Harrison played guitar on the track "Anna Julia", an English translation of a song by the Brazilian band Los Hermanos.
+Both Capaldi brothers played at the Concert for George in 2002.